Dreaker75/re-emerald/info_hub/FUTURE_PLANS.md

  - The Meteorite Key Item now allows to Forme change Deoxys (Professor Kozmo will give it back after researching it a bit)
  - Add Shiny breeding: Breeding a Shiny Pokemon will increase the chances of the offspring to be Shiny
  - Grab an item held by a defeated wild Pokemon automatically, no need to Thief it or the likes
- - Pressing R on the overworld will bring out a list of useful things (toggle auto run, Sweet Scent (If an appropiate mon exists in party), consumables like Repels, etc)

 ## Others
  - Make it possible to have both bikes at once (With a small sidequest like ORAS)
-   - After revamping the Registered Items system, the player will instead have a single Bike that will have both functions, swapped by using Select.
  - Allow player to change name or gender/sprite at any point
- - Change the rewards from showing big Pokemon to be more useful?
  - Scott will now have a new reward for getting all Silver and Gold Symbols in the Battle Frontier.
 This is to make it easier to catch Celebi by having the berries elsewhere, but also serves as a boost to get players started on Shiny Hunting.
-The rewards now will be:
+The new rewards will be:
-    - All Silver Symbols: A Shiny of the starter chosen
+    - All Silver Symbols: A male Shiny of the starter chosen (So you can breed it with more Pokemon from the getgo)
     - All Gold Symbols: A Shiny Ditto
  - Add a way to earn all missing Ribbons (Gift ribbons will have different text)
    - These Ribbons will be awarded for a big array of new features.
 Since this is something that would go entirely against the original Emerald's feeling (reusing the Shadow Pokemon and Mt.
 Battle ribbons), it's still up for debate whether it will be added to Re:Emerald or pushed to the Backlog.
+ - Change the rewards from showing big Pokemon to be more useful?

 # Backlog
 Features here are things I'd like to add once everything else above has been implemented.
 Still debating whether to make these part of the base Re:Emerald or do it under a new name, as these are features that will significantly change the base of Pokemon Emerald.